Photo by Henry Moore, Jr., College of Veterinary Medicine, Washington State University.

 To obtain further training as veterinary radiation oncology technologist, you must work at a facility that specializes in radiation oncology (radiation therapy) under the direct supervision of an American College of Veterinary Radiology (ACVR) board-certified radiation oncologist.
 You should consult with the radiation oncology techs at a veterinary school in your state to help you with the requirements and to locate a facility.

-Facilities that employ radiation oncology technologists are also those that have Radiation Oncology Residency Training Programs since this is where veterinarians are trained to become ACVR board-certified radiation oncologists.
-However, there are also a number of other facilities that do not have Radiation Oncology Residency Training Programs that employ radiation oncology technologists as well.
+Facilities that employ radiation oncology technologists are include those that have Radiation Oncology Residency Training Programs since this is where veterinarians are trained to become ACVR board-certified radiation oncologists.
+There are also a number of private radiation oncology practices that train radiation oncologists and employ radiation oncology technologists as well.